 SYnergy of integrated Sensors and Technologies for urban sEcured environMent

-An integrated SYSTEM for continuous monitoring of compounds to detect hazardous substances.
+An integrated SYSTEM for monitoring of compounds to detect hazardous substances.

 On 5 November 2020 BKA/Bavarian State Police participated to the “EXERTER Virtual Conference 2020”.
 Organised by the BKA’s Department for Explosives and FOI, the conference resulted in fruitful discussions with respect to different national and international projects aiming to counter, prevent, mitigate or detect threats associated with explosives.
 SYSTEM was presented to share the technologies and analytical methods under development aiming to improve the sensing of explosives.
 Further to this, the gained practical experiences from the field were presented by LEAs, Emergency and Rescue Services referring to some occurred explosive attacks.